FrankJaco/homeassistant-wwino-addon/docs/index.md

 {% endraw %}

 ### Home Assistant Script:

+As you may have noticed, the automation abouve calls a script.
 This script submits your wine rating to the Wonderful Wino add-on, and thanks you with a notification.
 It then hides the wine rating card from view.

 {% raw %}
 ```